Israel steps up Gaza offensive, kills senior Hamas figures - WTMJ

 Israel carried out an intense barrage of airstrikes just after sunrise, striking dozens of targets in several minutes that set off bone-rattling explosions across Gaza.
 Airstrikes continued throughout the day, filling the sky with pillars of smoke.

-At nightfall, the streets of Gaza City resembled a ghost town as people huddled indoors on the final night of Ramadan.
+At nightfall, the streets of Gaza City resembled a ghost town as people huddled indoors on the final night of Islam’s holiest month of Ramadan.
 The evening, followed by the Eid al-Fitr holiday, is usually a time of vibrant night life, shopping and crowded restaurants.

 “There is nowhere to run.
 There is nowhere to hide,” said Zeyad Khattab, a 44-year-old pharmacist who fled with a dozen other relatives to a family home in central Gaza after bombs pounded his apartment building in Gaza City.
 “That terror is impossible to describe.”

-Gaza militants continued to bombard Israel with nonstop rocket fire throughout the day.
+Gaza militants continued to bombard Israel with nonstop rocket fire throughout the day and into early Thursday.
 The attacks brought life to a standstill in southern communities near Gaza, but also reached as far north as the Tel Aviv area, about 70 kilometers (45 miles) to the north, for a second straight day.

+The military said sirens also wailed in northern Israel’s Emek area, or Jezreel Valley, the farthest the effects of Gaza rockets have reached since 2014.

 “We’re coping, sitting at home, hoping it will be OK,” said Motti Haim, a resident of the central town of Beer Yaakov and father of two children.
 “It’s not simple running to the shelter.
 It’s not easy with the kids.”

-Gaza’s Health Ministry said the death toll rose to 65 Palestinians, including 16 children and five women.
+Gaza’s Health Ministry said the death toll rose to 69 Palestinians, including 16 children and six women.
 Islamic Jihad confirmed the deaths of seven militants, while Hamas acknowledged that a top commander and several other members were killed.

+Rescuers pulled the bodies of a man and his wife from the debris of their home that was hit by rockets in the latest Israeli airstrikes early Thursday, relatives said.

 A total of seven people have been killed in Israel, including four people who died on Wednesday.
 Among them were a soldier killed by an anti-tank missile and a 6-year-old child hit in a rocket attack.